 Fear being one of the most destructive emotions for non-life threatening situations, can manifest in several ways among an organisation’s employees including conflict avoidance.
 Often situations are seen as Win – Lose with the view of ending up the loser.
 Individuals avoid controversy, risk, challenging others opinions, avoid giving negative feedback, avoid giving constructive criticism.
 People don’t know where they stand, becoming apprehensive, disheartened, angry with huge amounts of frustration and uncertainty.
 This can be attributed to a highly bureaucratic culture, no reward for success, draconian penalties for failure.

-This behaviour is a fear of what others will think say or do when one fails that is at the heart of this behaviour.
+This behaviour is a fear of what others will think to say or do when one fails that is at the heart of this behaviour.
 In many organisation’s it is the result of responsibility overload, an unwillingness to set clear priorities and stick to them.
-Poor Management overly controlling, success is overlooked, initiative is punished with a focus on systems and procedures as opposed to people, process and purpose.
+Poor Management overly controlling, success is overlooked, the initiative is punished with a focus on systems and procedures as opposed to people, process and purpose.